HL7/fhir-medication-rems-ig/input/pagecontent/future-directions.md

 - maintaining changes to configuration when:
   - new REMS programs are established
   - REMS programs move from one Administrator to another
-  - REMS drug identifiers (used to configure CDS Hooks triggers) change or are added due to new new product variations, discontinuation or other reasons
+  - REMS drug identifiers (used to configure CDS Hooks triggers) change or are added due to new product variations, discontinuation or other reasons

 <p></p>